random-retro-gaming-projects/Heroscape-Points-Estimator/README.md

 `python -m PyInstaller -w -F --add-data "heroscape_point_model.pkl;." --add-data "heroscape_bg.png;." --add-data "heroscape_characters.csv;." heroscape_points_gui.py`

 To train a model from heroscape_characters.csv, run the train_and_save_heroscape.py script in the same directory as heroscape_characters.csv.
 This will create a heroscape_point_model.pkl in the create_ml_model directory.
 If you manually train, make sure to copy the .pkl into the same directory as the heroscape_points_gui.py

+This project is not affiliated with Renegade Games, Heroscape, etc.